 Maybe you strangled your potential buyers.
 As much as you want to know how it is, you have to let your real estate agent do the middle field for you.
 During the visit, let the professional lead the interested, so they will be more comfortable asking questions and saying what they think.
 This helps in negotiations and can even help you identify the friction points that you need to strive to make your home more attractive.

 3) The buyer cannot find a house

-More and more buyers do property searches through the internet.
-And if your house isn't there where they look, it might go unnoticed.
+More and more buyers do property searches through the Internet.
+And if your house isn’t there where they look, it might go unnoticed.
 Make sure your ads are also on the top sites, as well as in real estate and newspapers.
 The more communication channels, the more opportunities to find property owners in the future.

 4) Use interesting photos

 While some buyers are willing to take on projects, most prefer to get rid of any repairs.
-From large works such as roofs or leaks too small ones, such as dripping taps, it is best to improve beforehand.
-Even because you don't want the buyer to make a list of repairs, right?
-Correcting everything you can before a visit will help them focus on property and not how much they need to spend on repairs.
+For large works such as roofs or leaks too small ones, such as dripping taps, it is best to improve beforehand.
+Even because you don’t want the buyer to make a list of repairs, right?
+Correcting everything you can before a visit will help them focus on the property and not how much they need to spend on repairs.